gjlumsden/net-core-workshop/labs/02-asp-net-core-fundamentals/03-middleware.md

     }
     ```

 3. Run the application.
-Make a request to the following URLs and observe the responses:
+Make a request to the following paths and observe the responses.
+If you prefer, place a couple of breakpoints to help you understand the pipeline:

     * "/"
     * "/map1"
-    * "/map2"
-    * "/map3"
+    * "/map1?branch=New"

 ### Use Static Files Middleware